The West and the rest

 Rule of law and representative bodies

-Law consists of the rules of justice of a community.
-In premodern societies, the law was often believed to be fixed by a higher authority, for instance, custom, a divine authority or nature.
+Law consists of the rules of justice in a community.
+In pre-modern societies, the law was often believed to be fixed by a higher authority, for instance, custom, a divine authority or nature.
 It made law independent from rulers, at least in theory, and to some extent also in practice.
 Religious law is administered by priests explaining holy texts.
 That applies to Judaism, Islam and Hinduism.
-In China, the state provided the law.4 There never was Christian law, and Christians accepted worldly authorities and their law systems.
+In China, the state provided the law.3 There never was a Christian law like there is Islamic law, so Christians accepted worldly authorities and their laws.

 The Catholic Church embarked on a project of introducing Roman Law throughout Europe.
 Consequently, Roman Law is nowadays the basis of the laws of most European nations and many nations outside Europe.
 Roman Law is a civil law meant to regulate affairs between citizens in a society and is not religious.
 The involvement of the Catholic Church in this project reflects the Christian separation between spiritual and worldly affairs.
 In England, another tradition of civil law called Common Law emerged.